chadallison/book_quotes/README.md

   becoming … I didn’t recognize the misogyny in his theology at the time, as a stereotypical beta male, it was like an invitation to become important …’” (198)
+- “Every man dies, but not every man truly lives.”
+(217)
+- “On the part of evangelical leaders, at the very least, fear of Islam appeared to be nothing more than an attempt to drum up support for the militant faith they were hawking.”
+(218)

 ------------------------------------------------------------------------